awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-scaling-target-tracking.md

 ## Choose metrics<a name="target-tracking-choose-metrics"></a>

-In a target tracking scaling policy, you can use predefined or customized metrics\.
+In a target tracking scaling policy, you can use predefined or custom metrics\.

 The following predefined metrics are available:
 + `ASGAverageCPUUtilization`—Average CPU utilization of the Auto Scaling group\.